[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 - Solar thermal systems directly heat water or other liquids using sunlight.
 The heated liquid is used for purposes such as space heating and cooling, domestic hot water, and heating pool water.

-- As used in this chapter, any object constructed, installed or permanently placed on land to facilitate land use and development, including but not limited to buildings, sheds, solar energy equipment or systems, and any fixtures, additions and alterations thereto.
+- Any object constructed, installed or permanently placed on land to facilitate land use and development, including, but not limited to, buildings, sheds, solar energy equipment or systems, and any fixtures, additions and alterations thereto.

 The requirements of this chapter shall apply to all solar energy equipment or system installations modified or installed after the effective date of this chapter.

-All solar energy equipment or systems shall be designed, erected, installed, modified, repaired and maintained and installed in accordance with all applicable codes, regulations and industry standards as referenced in the International Property Maintenance Code, the New York State Fire Prevention and Building Code, and Town of Stillwater Zoning Code.
+All solar energy equipment or systems shall be designed, erected, installed, modified, repaired and maintained and installed in accordance with all applicable codes, regulations and industry standards as referenced in the International Property Maintenance Code, the New York State Uniform Fire Prevention and Building Code and the International Building Code and the Town of Stillwater Town Code, as amended from time to time ("uniform codes").

 Solar energy equipment/systems, unless part of a solar farm or solar power plant that obtains a special use permit, shall be permitted only to provide power for use by owners, lessees, tenants, residents, or other occupants of the premises on which they are erected, but nothing contained in this provision shall be construed to prohibit collective solar installations or the sale of excess power through a net billing or net metering arrangement in accordance with New York Public Service Law § 66-j or similar state or federal law or regulation.